Get actionable steps on how to monitor and enforce your MAP policy:

 Interestingly, the Federal Trade Commission has taken the position that MAP policies actually benefit consumers, because they create competition between manufacturers.
 The FTC admits it may simultaneously reduce competition between resellers of the same product, although they may compete on different variables, such as service and overall customer experience instead of product price.

-In order to devise a MAP policy that will survive legal challenge, manufacturers must act unilaterally.
+In order to devise a MAP policy that will survive legal challenges, manufacturers must act unilaterally.
 As such it should not be in the form of a contract with a reseller, which implies a "meeting of the minds," or mutual agreement to keep prices at a certain level.

 The MAP should only apply to advertised prices and not actual resale prices.
-A court may look favorably upon language in a policy that explicitly states end-sale prices are unaffected by the MAP policy.
+A court may look favorably upon language in a policy that explicitly states that end-sale prices are unaffected by the MAP policy.
 The policy should be enforced universally, across brick-and-mortar and online businesses alike.
 The universal enforcement, applying to all resellers, offers a court further evidence that there is no agreement with a particular reseller to keep prices high and thus no vertical price-fixing.

 While creating a legally compliant MAP policy is one thing, enforcing it at the reseller level is another.
 As your product grows in popularity, more and more resellers will want to add it to their inventory.
 The more resellers you have, the harder it is to keep everyone in line and ensure a good policy adoption rate.